Outdoor Yahtzee Yard Games

 Yardzee dice are typically made of wood, but can be found in a range of other materials, so long as they don't become too heavy to roll.
 One particularly fun way to play is to use plastic inflatable dice and spike them like volleyballs.
 Yardzee is a great alternative to your standard issue Yahtzee set and can be enjoyed by the whole family.
 It is also a much safer alternative to other backyard recreational activities like Jarts or chess.

 When it comes to Yardzee, size does matter.
 Rollers on either extreme of the age spectrum may find it difficult to properly manipulate the over-sized dice.
 Some players, on the other hand, find it preferable to use larger sizes of Yardzee dice.
 It all depends on the personal preference of the individual and their physical capabilities.
-Fortunately, Yardzee or other types of outdoor dice can be found in a wide array of dimensions so the dedicated roller is sure to find the perfect fit.
+Fortunately, Yardzee or other types of backyard Yahtzee dice can be found in a wide array of dimensions, so the dedicated roller is sure to find the perfect fit.
 And playing is simple since yard Yahtzee rules are exactly the same as the classic tabletop version.

 Playing Yahtzee with huge dice can be a fun variation to your regular Yahtzee routine.
 But keep in mind that bigger isn't necessarily better.
 Consider the logistics of recovering an over-sized die after an errant roll, for example.
 A whole game could take quite a toll on the knees.
 Corralling unnecessarily large dice may require a player of peak physical condition.
 And rolling dice onto an uneven playing surface like uncut grass can result in unclear results so there is a need to keep a well-manicured yard.